occitech/entretien-magento2/README.md

   * When prompt ask for credentials for repo.magento.com, put your Magento public key as Username and private key as Password,
   * Then say `Y` to store these credentials in .composer/auth.json when you are asking for.
 - Import DB : `make mysql < magento.sql`
-- Check if everything runs fine (password are in env/*.env).
+- Check if everything runs fine (passwords are in env/*.env).